Written by Alex Simpson

 Although certain alcoholic beverages do taste pretty pleasant, alcohol does the body no real good at all, as not only it is a diuretic and a prime example of empty calories, but it is actually slightly toxic.
 Many people make the resolution to drink less alcohol, or to cut back altogether, for all kinds of reasons.
 Cutting back on alcohol, or not drinking it at all, will improve your health and well-being, it will improve your physique, and it will also help save you money as well.

 If you are a smoker, you won’t need anybody to tell you just how dangerous this habit is, but we’re going to anyways.
-Smoking contributes directly to a variety of different cancers, it increases your blood pressure, it can cause cardiovascular disease, heart attacks, and strokes, it severely reduces your lung capacity, it makes you smell disgusting, it stains your skin and teeth, and it is expensive.
+Smoking contributes directly to a variety of negative health conditions, it can reduce your lung capacity, it makes you smell disgusting, it stains your skin and teeth, and it is expensive.
 As you can see, there are plenty of reasons to want to quit, but the problem is that cigarettes are incredibly additive as they are full of addictive substances, which makes quitting very difficult.
 If you want a healthy New Year’s Resolution idea, if you are a smoker, why not make the resolve to quit?
 If you are looking to quit, you can seek professional help, you can try nicotine patches and gums, you can try e-cigs, hypnotherapy, and much more besides.

 Our articles should be used for informational and educational purposes only and are not intended to be taken as medical advice.
 If you’re concerned, consult a health professional before taking dietary supplements or introducing any major changes to your diet.